Noxka/calculator_CSharp/README.md

 # Calculator
 Calculator done as a project for one of my courses.

-Calculator has been made to be similar to Windows calculator.
+Calculator has been made to be similar to Windows calculator and it has a nice little graphic UI.

 Three modes: standard, scientific and temperature conversion.
+Mode can be changed from the menu located on the upper left corner.

 ![Standard calculator](/Images/Standard.png)